Transfer Money From Singapore To Malaysia. Cheap And Fast Ways To Send Money Abroad.

 Pricing data is collected from providers' websites, and the fee is calculated by factoring in the total cost (the transfer fee plus exchange rate margin).

 What is the fastest way to transfer money from Singapore to Malaysia?

 Providers in the table typically take:

 - Remitly: 0-2 Days

-Typically, transferring money to Malaysia will be much faster using a money transfer company compared to a bank that can take 3-5 working days.
-The fastest provider in our table to transfer money to Malaysia is Wise (Instant-2 Days).
+Typically, transferring money from Singapore to Malaysia will be much faster using a money transfer company compared to a bank that can take 3-5 working days.
+The fastest provider in our table to transfer money from Singapore to Malaysia is Wise (Instant-2 Days).

-What is the best rated provider to transfer money to Malaysia?
+What is the best rated provider to transfer money from Singapore to Malaysia?

-Of the 3 providers we found for transferring money to Malaysia, here’s how they stack up in terms of number of reviews and average score on TrustPilot:
+Of the 2 providers we found for transferring money from Singapore to Malaysia, here’s how they stack up in terms of number of reviews and average score on TrustPilot: